easysoftware/developer-portal-devs/docs/Easy_section/Server-requirements.md

 ### Internet connection requirements

-The connection from the user to the server where Easy Redmine is located must be at least **10 Mbit**.
+The connection from the user to the server where Easy Redmine is located must be at least **10 Mbit/s**.
 You need to take into account the whole route from the user to the server, so with geographically distant locations, the response of the server may take a longer time, regardless of the user's declared internet connection from their provider.
 The bandwidth of the server is also a factor.

 ### Supported Browsers